thoomi/traffic-sign-classifier/writeup.md

 #### 5. Solution Design

-The code for calculating the accuracy of the model is located in the seventh cell of the IPython notebook.
+The code for calculating the accuracy of the model is located in the ninth cell of the IPython notebook.

 I started off with a standard [LeNet5 architecture][paper01] and tried to tune the hyperparameters from there.
 First with only grayscaling the images and after that I tried various input normalization techniques which gave me a about 1% higher accuracy.
 The further equalization of the images histogram, in order to decouple the model from brightness effects, added another 1-2% accuracy on the validation set.